EverybodyCodes/Learning-To-Code/README.md

 # Learning To Code
-A repo containing information about learning to code...!
+A repo containing information about learning to code!

 ---

-## Great Sites With Coding Video Courses
+## Great Sites With Video Courses On How to Code
 One of the easiest and most effective ways to begin learning how to code is to go through a video course!

 Below are just a few excellent ones.

 - [Egghead](https://egghead.io/)